Ajinkya-Nawarkar/omhandicraft/setup_github_pages.md

 1. Go to **Actions** tab in your repository
 2. You should see the "Sync Website Data" workflow
-3. It will run automatically every 6 hours
+3. It will run automatically daily at midnight
 4. You can also trigger it manually

 ## 🔄 How It Works

 ### Automatic Updates:
-1. **Every 6 hours**: GitHub Actions runs the sync script
+1. **Daily at midnight**: GitHub Actions runs the sync script
 2. **Script reads**: Google Sheets and Google Drive
 3. **Updates**: `data/products.json` and `images/` folder
 4. **Commits**: Changes back to the repository